 The Transition from Crib to Bed Causes Issues at 3 Year Old.

-If you transition from a crib to a bed, and now your child can leave their room and continue to leave the room 4,000 times per night.
+If you transition from a crib to a bed, your child can now leave their room and continue to leave the room 4,000 times per night.
 2 months later, things are still chaotic.
 It’s Not A Sleep Regression.
 It’s a Habit.

 Total Sleep Matter At 3 Years Old

-In the next section of this blog, I will share the most common culprits of sleep issues that arise when sleep gets messed up at 3 years old.
+In the next section of this blog, I will share the most common culprits of sleep issues when sleep gets messed up at 3 years old.

 I’m sharing a simple math problem for you to decipher your own child’s sleep issues: